zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 .. code-block:: js

    { "author" : [
-       { "family" : "von Humboldt",
+       { "family" : "Humboldt",
-          "given" : "Alexander"
+          "given" : "Alexander von"
        },
-       { "family" : "Gough",
+       { "family" : "van Gogh",
-         "given" : "Vincent van"
+         "given" : "Vincent"
        }
      ]
    }

-The extraction of particles is done by scanning for leading terms that consist entirely of lowercase letters.
-For some names, leading lowercase terms should be treated as part of the name itself, and not as floating particles.
+The extraction of "non-dropping" particles is done by scanning the ``family`` field for leading terms that contain no uppercase letters.
+The extraction of "dropping" particles is done by scanning the ``given`` field for trailing terms that contain no uppercase letters.

-Such names should (always) be passed to the processor wrapped in quotation marks:
+For some names, leading lowercase terms in the ``family`` field should be treated as part of the name itself, and not as particles.
+Such names should (always) be passed to the processor wrapped in quotation
+marks:

 .. code-block:: js